 The school's procedures for managing allegations of child-on-child abuse are outlined in the Child-on-child Abuse Policy.
-Staff will follow these procedures, as well as the procedures outlined in the school's Anti-bullying Policy and Suspension and Exclusion Policy, where relevant.
+Staff will follow these procedures, as well as the procedures outlined in the school's behaviour and linked policies, where relevant.